 Android platform capabilities for building video apps

 In short, video apps for Android seem to be losing the battle to iOS.
-Even though the Android platform today features more than 1 million apps, you will still be hard-pressed to find a decent mobile video recording and editing tool on the platform.
+Even though the Android platform today features more than one million apps, you will still be hard-pressed to find a decent mobile video recording and editing tool on the platform.

 Android does not provide any native solutions for video editing.
 It is possible to go for third-party alternatives, but the end result won’t be very smooth since mobile video solutions for Android will inevitably be slower and less elegant than the one built for iOS because of hardware and software limitations.